BRAZIL visa for Indians

 Brazil Visa was the first Visa that I was trying to get for my South America trip.
 I was anxious.
 I had all the documents ready.
-My only concern was my employment status which was going to be ‘unemployed’ while traveling.
+My only concern was my employment status which was going to be ‘unemployed’ while traveling as I was going to quit my job soon.
 Also, I had no other Visa on my passport except Sri Lanka to make my case stronger.

-Cost: Rs 6400 (in the form of Demand draft payable in favour of “Consulate General of Brazil”)
+Cost: Rs 6400 (in the form of Demand draft payable in favor of “Consulate General of Brazil”)

 Processing Time: 5 working days